 During construction, the Lobs Hole area would not be safe for public access and would be temporarily closed to the public.
 After construction, it would be rehabilitated and returned to its current use.

-As part of the approvals process, an exploratory works Environmental Impact Statement has been submitted to the NSW Department of Planning and Environment and is available online for the public to review and make submissions.
+As part of the approvals process, an exploratory works Environmental Impact Statement has been submitted to the NSW Department of Planning and Environment and is available online for the public to review.

 The exploratory tunnel to the site of the proposed underground power station would be 3-4 kilometres in length.
 It would be dome-shaped, 8m high by 8m wide, and constructed using drill and blast methods in the same way that the original Snowy Scheme was constructed.